 The full Council Tax bill assumes that there are two adults living in a dwelling (as their main home).
-However, when calculating the number of adults resident in a dwelling certain people are not counted (please see next section "People Not counted for discount").
-If only one adult lives in a dwelling, a 25% discount will apply and the Council Tax bill will be reduced by a quarter.
+However, when calculating the number of adults resident in a dwelling certain people are not counted (see Council Tax discounts, reliefs and exemptions section below).
+If only one adult lives in a dwelling, a 25% discount can be claimed.

 In cases where properties have been continuously empty for over 2 years the Council will apply an additional council tax charge.
 This will be called an 'Empty Property Premium'.
 The amount of the premium will be an additional 50% of the council tax liability.
 Therefore, properties that have been continuously empty for 2 or more years will incur a 150% council tax charge.